Youth Nutrition Curriculum

 We want your students to be healthier and to perform better in school!

 We, at UC Cooperative Extension, know how hard it is to cover Common Core.
 Teach nutrition on top of math and reading??
 No way!
 Teach nutrition along with math and reading.
 Now you're talking!
-Achieve Common Core and at the same time, educate students about how to stay healthy!
+Achieve Common Core and at the same time as educating students about how to stay healthy!

 Check out how our programs correlate to the California Common Core below!